Geodesic fields for Pontryagin type $C^0$-Finsler manifolds

-This work was done during the Ph.D. of the second author under the supervision of the first author at State University of Maring\'a, Brazil.
-The authors would like to thank J\'essica Buzatto Prud\^encio and professors Adriano João da Silva, Fernando Manfio, Josiney Alves de Souza, Luiz Antonio Barrera San Martin and Patricia Hernandes Baptistelli for their suggestions.
-The second author would like to thank the Ph.D. fellowship from Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\' \i vel Superior, CAPES, Brazil and from Funda\c c\~ao Araucária, Brazil.
+This work was mostly done during the Ph.D. of the first author under the supervision of the second author at State University of Maring\'a, Brazil.
+The authors would like to thank J\'essica Buzatto Prudencio and professors Adriano João da Silva, Fernando Manfio, Josiney Alves de Souza, Luiz Antonio Barrera San Martin and Patr\'\i cia Hernandes Baptistelli for their suggestions.
+The authors would also like to thank the referee for his/her remarks and suggestions, which helped us to improve the original version of this work.